manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 10 (2.7) - Task Analysis.md

 Strengths of GOMS model:

-1. Formalize user interaction - Interaction steps to measure for efficiency.
+1. Formalize user interaction into steps - Interaction steps to measure for efficiency.
 Helps to narrow down the time for each steps.
 Finding areas of improvement.
 Count time for each operator, easy to get keychain while holding something in hand.

 ### Types of GOMS
 KLM - GOMS -> Keystroke level model
 	- here operator + execution time - efficiency determination
-	- 6 types of operators, wont work on modern ideas Card, Moran and Newell GOMS *CMN GOMS*
+	- original work had 6 types of operators, wont work on modern ideas Card, Moran and Newell GOMS *CMN GOMS*
 	- Hierarchical Goals and choose multiple goals
 	- Very low level goals (moving text,delete phrases)